mmontes11/mmontes-dev/README.md

 # mmontes-dev
-Kubernetes setup for my personal site and my apps.
+Kubernetes setup for my apps in production.

 ## Deployment